 How does the Proxy Data Tool work?

-The PDT is built on the City Inventory and Reporting System (CIRIS) Tool, developed by C40, ICLEI and the World Resource Institute (WRI), as an easy-to-use Excel spreadsheet designed to assist regions in reporting their emissions.
-The PDT draws on some of the data from existing national and regional-level data and then downscales this data to the local level.
-Users are only required to only enter basic census data on population and Gross Domestic Product, but can also complement this with local-level data on energy, transport and waste if it is available.
+The Proxy Data Tool is built on the City Inventory and Reporting System (CIRIS) Tool, developed by C40, ICLEI and the World Resource Institute (WRI), as an easy-to-use Excel spreadsheet designed to assist regions in reporting their emissions.
+The Proxy Data Tool allows users to quickly and easily generate an approximation of a subnational region’s Greenhouse Gas emissions.
+It draws on some of the data from existing national and regional-level data and then downscales this data to the local level.
+Users are only required to enter basic census data on population and Gross Domestic Product, but can also complement this with local-level data on energy, transport and waste if it is available.
 The total emissions are calculated by using this basic census and economic data, drawing on existing available National, Regional and International data and scaling it down to provide local-level estimates for the stationary energy, transportation, and waste sectors.